Best GPS Vehicle Tracker (2026) – Tested & Ranked

 - Option available with no monthly subscription

-- Battery needs regular charging on frequent use
+- Battery needs regular charging on frequent-update settings

 - Higher upfront cost compared to basic trackers